Driving For 6: Nick Henrich's recruitment; Damian Jackson's impact; wrapping up camp season

 I watched part of last weekend's lineman camp with a guy who knows a lot of football but isn't local.
 When I told him who Jackson was, he said, "Holy ****, that's a player?
 I would have sworn he was an assistant strength coach or something."

-4. NU 2019 verbal commit Garrett Nelson (Scottsbluff) worked out as a defensive lineman at the Huskers’ lineman camp last weekend and as a linebacker on Friday night.
+4. NU 2019 verbal commitment Garrett Nelson (Scottsbluff) worked out as a defensive lineman at the Huskers’ lineman camp last weekend and as a linebacker Friday night.

 He showed athleticism and explosion in both and looks like a really good athlete.
 NU fans are going to like this guy.

-The lineman camp gave Nelson a chance to work under the watch of seniors like Mick Stoltenberg and Freedom Akinmoladun.
+The lineman camp gave Nelson a chance to work under the watch of seniors such as Stoltenberg and Freedom Akinmoladun.

-“I was talking to Freedom after camp and he was like, ‘Man, I can’t believe I’m going to be gone by the time you get here.’
+“I was talking to Freedom after camp and he was, like, ‘Man, I can’t believe I’m going to be gone by the time you get here.’
 I said, ‘You’re going to miss me, huh?’
 And he said, ‘No, you’re going to miss me!’
 We just laughed.
 With Luke (Gifford) and Mick and Freedom leaving, I got my offer around Freedom and Mick.
 They’ve coached me for two years now.
 Definitely guys I look up to and guys I will continue to look up to in the future.”

 5. Norfolk Catholic running back Dylan Kautz picked up a preferred walk-on offer from Minnesota over the weekend.